dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 The Temporally Ordered Routing Algorithm (TORA) is an algorithm for routing data across Wireless Mesh Networks or Mobile ad hoc networks.
 It was developed
 6 KB (936 words) - 11:36, 9 September 2017

-Quantum optimization algorithms
-respect to the best known classical algorithm.
-Among other quantum algorithms, there are quantum optimization algorithms which might suggest improvement in
-11 KB (1,713 words) - 16:33, 7 March 2019

 D* (redirect from Stentz's Algorithm) three related incremental search algorithms: The original D*, by Anthony Stentz, is an informed incremental search algorithm.
 Focussed D* is an informed incremental
 11 KB (1,422 words) - 03:13, 16 February 2019